MariamFarman/Modulated-SubGraph-Finder/README.md

     echo Main-Class: InitialPaths  >manifest.txt
     jar cvfm ModulatedSubPathFinder.jar  manifest.txt *.class

-## Execute following commands from bin folder of ModulatedSubPathFinder Project
-java -jar ModulatedSubPathfinder.jar inputDEGFilePath inputInteractionFilePath OutputFolderPath

 ## Getting Started

-To find the Modulated sub-paths you need tab-seperated text files with no column names, Example files included in Docs folder
+To find the Modulated sub-paths you need 2 files.
+One file is tab-seperated text file containg the output of DESeq2 analysis (Column names should be removed).
+Second file is the intearction  file with 2 columns in it with interacting genes in it.
+Example files are included in Docs folder

 * Text file of DEG analysis TGFbp
 * Text file containing interactions TGFbI

+## Execute following commands from bin folder of ModulatedSubPathFinder Project

+java -jar ModulatedSubPathfinder.jar inputDEGFilePath inputInteractionFilePath OutputFolderPath

 ## Output Format